- Arts and Design

 Even an attractive hat can be made using cereal boxes!!
 This is one of those crafts that I think should be printed off and filed where it can easily be found when a hat is needed for a play or skit.
 Find the instructions for making this hat at craftster.

-26. Halloween Theatre
+26. Halloween Theater

-You'll want to go to the Ziggity Zoom site for the directions on how to make this little theatre.
+You'll want to go to the Ziggity Zoom site for the directions on how to make this little theater.
 Imagine all the skits can be played out with the different puppets the kids like to make.

 Here is another great animal made using a cereal box, with the instructions at Pink Stripey Socks.
 I love the great patterns given for these zoo animals.